a11599/mod/README.md

 Outputs:

-- CF: Set if failed.
+- `CF`: Set if failed.
-- EAX: Error code if failed (CF is set) or linear address of `mod_info` structure.
+- `EAX`: Error code if failed (`CF` is set) or linear address of `mod_info` structure.

-The `mod_info` structure is static and depends only on the MOD currently loaded by the player. can be freed by the caller using `mem_free` PMI service when the data is no longer needed.
+The `mod_info` structure is static and depends only on the MOD currently loaded by the player.
+It can be freed by the caller using the `mem_free` PMI service when the data is no longer needed.

 | offset | name            | size | description |
 | ------ | --------------- | ---- | ----------- |